Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 * The argument of type *0 (COMPOUND)* can include any number of shapes of an arbitrary type (0, 1…7).
 * The argument should not be self-interfered, i.e. all sub-shapes of the argument that have geometrical coincidence through any topological entities (vertices, edges, faces) must share these entities.
 * There are no restrictions on the type of underlying geometry of the shapes.
 The faces or edges of arguments *S<sub>i</sub>* can have underlying geometry of any type supported by Open CASCADE Technology modeling algorithms (in terms of *GeomAbs_CurveType* and *GeomAbs_SurfaceType*).
+* The faces or edges of the arguments should have underlying geometry with continuity that is not less than C1.

 @subsection occt_algorithms_4_2 Shapes

 The information about  Shapes is stored in  structure *BOPDS_ShapeInfo*.
 The objects of type *BOPDS_ShapeInfo* are stored in the container of array type.
 The array allows getting the access to the information by an index (DS index).
 The structure *BOPDS_ShapeInfo* has the following contents: